jamesoff/simplemonitor/docs/alerters/healthchecks.rst

     Add create=1 param to support Auto provisioning - creating new checks for undeclared slugs

-.. warning:: You might need to adjust some settings_ for the newly created checks.
+.. warning:: You might need to adjust some settings_ for the automatically created checks.

 .. _settings: https://healthchecks.io/docs/autoprovisioning/